Four University of Idaho students found dead near campus are identified

 Four University of Idaho students found dead near the campus on Sunday have been identified.

-The Moscow Police Department named the four students on Monday as Ethan Chapin, 20, of Conway, Washington; Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Avondale, Arizona; and Kaylee GonCalves, 21, of Rathdrum, Idaho.
+The Moscow Police Department named the four students on Monday as Ethan Chapin, 20, of Conway, Washington; Madison Mogen, 21, of Coeur d’Alene, Idaho; Xana Kernodle, 20, of Avondale, Arizona; and Kaylee Goncalves, 21, of Rathdrum, Idaho.

 Police were called to an address in King Road just before midday on Sunday where they found the bodies of the four students.